VSCodium/vscodium/CONTRIBUTING.md

 ### Add a new patch

-- firstly, you need to build VSCodium
+- first, you need to build VSCodium
 - then use the command `patch.sh <your patch name>`, to initiate a new patch
-- when the script pause at `Press any key when the conflict have been resolved...`, open `vscode` directory in **VSCodium**
+- when the script pauses at `Press any key when the conflict have been resolved...`, open `vscode` directory in **VSCodium**
 - run `yarn watch`
 - run `./script/code.sh`
 - make your changes